clojurewerkz/titanium/README.md

-# Titanium, a Clojure Layer On Top of ThinkAurelius Titan
+# Titanium, a Clojure Layer On Top of Aurelius Titan

 Titanium is a Clojure graph library built on top of [Titan](http://thinkaurelius.github.com/titan/) and the [Tinkerpop stack](http://tinkerpop.com).